undeadinu/Front-End-Wizard/README.md

 - :globe_with_meridians: [semantic-ui](https://semantic-ui.com/)- Semantic is a development framework that helps create beautiful, responsive layouts
 - :globe_with_meridians: [base](http://getbase.org/) - Lightweight and minimal code.
 - :globe_with_meridians: [webui](https://asyncdesign.github.io/webui/index.html) - A fully responsive CSS framework for modern browsers
-- :globe_with_meridians: [tachyons](http://tachyons.io/) - 100% responsive interfaces with as little css as possible
+- :globe_with_meridians: [tachyons](http://tachyons.io/) - 100% responsive interfaces with as little CSS as possible
 - :globe_with_meridians: [rocketcss](http://rocketcss.org/) - A framework that helps build clean, efficient and responsive websites.
 - :globe_with_meridians: [cutestrap](https://www.cutestrap.com/) - A sassy, opinionated CSS Framework.
 A tiny alternative to Bootstrap.
 - :globe_with_meridians: [blazeui](https://www.blazeui.com/) - css modular toolkit